ammaraziz/depme/README.md

 ### Citations:

 1. Special thanks for the Nextstrain `augur` folks for developing in the open.
-The command runner is from (here)[https://github.com/nextstrain/augur/blob/master/augur/io/shell_command_runner.py]
+The [command runner is from here](https://github.com/nextstrain/augur/blob/master/augur/io/shell_command_runner.py)
 2. Originally I wrote a basic yaml parser but I was quickly overwhelmed by the complexity of edge cases.
 Luckily SO user `user16779014` was kind enough to share their solution which works very well.

-Written on the train in 30 minute bursts.
+Written on the train frantically in 40 minute bursts.